Honours in Biological Sciences

 Honours students work on a research project in collaboration with one or more supervisors from the School's staff.
 Our research effort spans all levels of genetics and biological organisation, from molecules to ecosystems.
 Projects within the School regularly attract financial support from the Australian Research Council, government agencies, and industry.
 Our findings, including the results of many honours projects, are reported in some of the world's leading scientific journals.

-Information session for 2018 (S1 and mid-year start) was held on Thursday 3 August, 1pm in the Blue lab.
+Information session for 2019 (S1 and mid-year start) will be held on Tuesday 31 July 1pm in the Sanson room (23 Rainforest walk).

 Recording of the Honours 2018 information session